sammancoaching/website/about.md

 ---
+layout: about
 title: About
 nav_order: 1000
 ---

+# About This Site

 Emily Bache is the author of this site.
-She is a Technical Agile Coach with [ProAgile](https://proagile.se) based in Gothenburg, Sweden.
-See ["Technical Agile Coaching"](https://leanpub.com/techagilecoach) for more information about how to use these materials.
+She is a Samman Technical Coach with [ProAgile](https://proagile.se) based in Gothenburg, Sweden.
+For more information about how to use these materials, see my book ["Technical Agile Coaching with the Samman Method"](https://leanpub.com/techagilecoach).